Cognitive Load Calculator

 Avg meeting duration (mins) 45 mins

 Are meetings clustered or scattered?
-Scattered
+Mostly scattered

 Deep work

 Uninterrupted focus blocksCal Newport defines deep work as cognitively demanding, uninterrupted focus.
 Each block is 90+ minutes.
+Deep work acts as a buffer that reduces losses from switching and meetings — not a separate bonus.

 Notification frequencyChecking email or Slack every 5–10 minutes prevents flow states entirely, even during nominally free time.